Computer Vision Concepts

-Basically, the implementation of the SURF algorithm using openCV is the same as implementing the SIFT algorithm.
+The implementation of the SURF algorithm using OpenCV is the same as implementing the SIFT algorithm.
 First, you need to create a SURF object using the function cv2.xfeatures2d.SURF_create().
 You can also specify parameters to this function.
 We can detect keypoints using SURF.detect(), compute descriptor using SURF.compute and combine these two functions using SURF.detectAndCompute().

 Output of the code:

-This algorithm is a great possible substitute to SIFT and SURF mainly because it performs better in computation and matching.
-It is a combination of fast keypoint detector and brief descriptor which contains a lot of alteration to improve performance.
-It is also a great alternative in terms of cost because the SIFT and SURF algorithms are patented which means that you need to buy them for their utilization.
+This algorithm is a great possible substitute for SIFT and SURF, mainly because it performs better in computation and matching.
+It is a combination of fast keypoint detector and brief descriptor, which contains a lot of alterations to improve performance.
+It is also a great alternative in terms of cost because the SIFT and SURF algorithms are patented, which means that you need to buy them for their utilization.